neccton-algo/Neccton_Super_Resolution/README.md

 Super Resolution for the NECCTON project

+# Usage

+Open Test_ResUnet.ipynb and run all the cells

 ## Data Source

 TOPAZ sea surface temperature and neural network weights are available through FTP (details provided in the code).